Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 ## Making moves

-Ok, so now lets play a move.
+Ok, so now let's play a move.
 We can get input with something as simple as

 ```python
 move = input()
 ```

 But what do we do with that?
 Let's say that the first move is the very common `e5`.
 That's great, but how do we move the pawn?
 We know it's a pawn move because the piece that is moved isn't specified, and we know where the pawn needs to go to, but we aren't told which pawn to move.
-We know it must be the pawn on `e2` because that's the only pawn that can move to `e5` in the opening position, but how do we tell our program that?
+We know it must be the pawn on `e2` because that's the only pawn that can move to `e5`, but how do we tell our program that?
 We could write some code to figure that out.
-It would be pretty simple, actually, but it gets more complicated when there are more move options, so, instead of dealing with that, let's just make the user tell us.
+It would be pretty simple, actually, but it gets more complicated when there are more move options.
+So, instead of dealing with that, let's just make the user tell us.
 Instead of the normal algebraic notation used for chess, we'll use a more specific notation.
 The user will tell us what square the piece they want to move is on and what square they want it to go to.